jpedro/jpedro.github.io/self-hosting.md

 cloud resources, like a new postgres database, a redis database and exposes some environment variables via a file for each deployment made.

+There should be a way to uniquely identify a repo so each time it chages its name the same resources env gets attached.